overflow68/Armonios-core/README.md

 Finds or generates a change address that can be used for receiving change from transactions.

-## Conclusion

-Armonios-core provides functionalities for mnemonic-based key generation, address creation, transaction creation, and interaction with the Bitcoin blockchain.
-Users can create transactions, estimate fees, and manage their Bitcoin wallet using this logic.

 checkForTxs()
 Queries the blockchain for transactions involving the wallet's addresses.
 Updates active status, txHistory, addressHistory, and unspentCoins.